 Between the switches is an indicator light that stays ON while the lamps are ON.
 D. COOL DOWN pushbutton with lamp Starts Cool Down cycle.
 Pressing this button begins a controlled cool down sequence.
 The furnace lamps shut down immediately, but the Cool Down circuit keeps the zone controllers, transport belt and cooling fans ON to help cool the furnace until one of these conditions occurs: - 1.
 All zones cool to below 100°C - 2.
 120 minutes have passed - 3.
-The operator pushes the red CLEAR pushbutton.
+The operator pushes the red CLEAR pushbutton on the STATUS panel.

 While in COOL DOWN, the blue indicator in the pushbutton remains lit until the Cool Down condition is met, then the blue light turns OFF.
 COOL DOWN can be cancelled using the CLEAR button on the Status panel.

 Cool Down - Auto Shut Down.
-After starting COOL DOWN, if the operator then presses the red CONTROLS button, the cooling cycle will continue as above, except that after the cooling cycle is complete, all displays, the belt and fans shut OFF.
+After starting COOL DOWN, if the operator then presses the red CONTROLS button, the cooling cycle will continue as above, except that after the cooling cycle is complete, all controls, displays, the PLC and the furnace shuts off completely. - 1.
+Auto Shut Down mode may be cancelled at any time by first pressing the CONTROLS pushbutton ON and then pressing the CLEAR pushbutton on the Status panel. - 2.
+In an emergency during Auto Shut Down mode, pressing any EMO button shuts off the PLC and the furnace completely.
 1.14.3 ENERGIZE LAMPS Panel A. Zone Selector Switches with Lamps Each switch turns the respective top or bottom heating elements in the designated zone ON or OFF.
 When a switch is turned CW, those elements are selected to be ON and the switch light turns ON.
 Turning a lighted switch CCW turns those elements OFF.
 Selected zones remain selected even when furnace power is OFF.
-NOTE: Change zone selection only with LAMPS OFF to maximize zone selection switch life.